-- Formally identifies and manages risks - Involves elected Members in the risk management process - Includes the undertaking of a risk assessment of every key or strategic decision - Maps risks to financial and other key internal controls - Reflects business continuity planning; and - Reviews and, if necessary, updates its risk management processes at least annually. - (e) Developing the capacity and capability of Members and officers to be effective.
+- Formally identifies and manages risks - Involves elected Members in the risk management process

+- Includes the undertaking of a risk assessment of every key or strategic decision - Reflects business continuity planning; and - Reviews and, if necessary, updates its risk management processes at least annually. - (e) Developing the capacity and capability of Members and officers to be effective.